victoria-kholina/to-do-list/README.md

 # to-do-list
 Simple HTML/CSS/Javascript To do list with minimalistic design.
-Final project of Javascript course Built with Webpack.<br>
+Final project of Javascript course<br>
+Built with Webpack.<br>
 To run the project use command "npm install" <br>
 For dev version use command "dev", for production use "prod"